Trenblack/dunkin_donuts_api/README.md

 ## Flow/API endpoints
 1) Get Summarized Data

+POST request (XML file)

+Client -> Server -> Returns summarized data (batch_id, total by branch/source)

 2) Approve Payment Batch

+POST request (XML file, batch_id)

-Client -> Approve(xml file) -> Server -> adds payments to payments table, creates new batch object, add payment_id's to Payment Queue
+Client -> Approve(xml file) -> Server -> initializes payments to payments table, initializes batch object to batch table -> Calls service that adds all "UNPROCESSED" payments to payments queue

 3) Process Payment (payment queue)

 For each payment_id in payment queue:

     If to/from d_id does not have mfi_acc_id in map1:

         send payment_id to account queue

     else
-        get to/from from payment table using payment_id use converter maps to convert to mfi_acc_id use that to create new Payment request to MFI API MFI response -> Update Payments table status
+        get to/from from payment table using payment_id

+        use converter maps to convert to mfi_acc_id

+        use that to create new Payment request to MFI API

+        MFI response -> Update Payments table status

 4) Process Account (account queue)

 For each payment_id in account_queue:

-    get to/from id from payment table using payment_id use employee/source table to get data of to/from using to/from id send request to MFI api to create entity/account update the mfi_acc_id fields in converter map send payment_id to payment queue
+    get to/from id from payment table using payment_id

+    use employee/source table to get data of to/from using to/from id

+    send request to MFI api to create entity/account

+    update the mfi_acc_id fields in converter map

+    send payment_id to payment queue

 5) Get batches

 GET request

 Client -> Server -> returns list of batche_id's with some summarized data

 6) Get CSV

 POST request, (batch_id, type) where type can be payment, source, or branch.

 Client -> Get CSV(batch_id, source/branch) -> Server -> returns csv created from batch data table